 A computer is a machine that can be instructed to carry out sequences of arithmetic or logical operations automatically via computer programming.
-A computer system includes the hardware, the operating system (main software), and peripheral equipment required and used for "full” operation.
+A computer system includes the hardware, the operating system (main software), and peripheral equipment required and used for "full" operation.
 Early computers were only conceived as calculating devices.
 The earliest counting device was probably a form of tally stick.
 The Roman abacus was developed from devices used in Babylonia as early as 2400 BC.
 Since then, many other forms of reckoning boards or tables have been invented.
 Charles Babbage, an English mechanical engineer and polymath, originated the concept of a programmable computer in the early 19th century.
 Henry Babbage, completed a simplified version of the analytical engine's computing unit (the mill) in 1888.
 During the first half of the 20th century, many scientific computing needs were met by increasingly sophisticated analog computers, which used a direct mechanical or electrical model of the problem as a basis for computation.
 In 1941, the world's first working electromechanical programmable, fully automatic digital computer was launched.
 Computer Market Share is highly concentrated among Lenovo, HP, and Dell.
-You can find Computer Market Size, Computer Market Share, and other trends and statistics below and you can get help with additional Computer industry market research here.
+You can find Computer Market Size, Computer Market Share, and other pc market trends and statistics below and you can learn more about T4's strategy consulting services here.

 Computers are a Declining market composed of a few large competitors and many small competitors.
 Lenovo market share was 24% of the Computer market in 2019.
 Lenovo leads the market in all regions, with strong growth in Japan, Latin America, and EMEA.
 In Japan, Lenovo accounted for 45% of the shipments where Lenovo maintains three brands - Lenovo, Fujitsu, and NEC.
 HP market share was 22% of the market in Computer.
 HP did a good job navigating the CPU shortages throughout the year.
 Desktop shipments were particularly strong for HP in Asia/Pacific and Japan, driven by the demand for Windows 10 upgrades in businesses.
 Dell global market share was 17% of the Computer market in 2019.
 The growth was largely thanks to a robust U.S. market mixed with strong commercial activity throughout North America and a few other important markets.
 Japan was a particularly strong country for Dell with triple-digit desktop growth compared to the previous year.
 Apple computer market share was 7% of the Computer market in 2019.
 Apple's continued momentum in the iPad and iPhone space have more than offset its challenges with Mac volumes.
 Overall the company still struggled to maintain positive momentum on a year-over-year basis as it continued to face supply constraints.